 The Algyő Play is a relatively shallow play of between 2,300 and 3,500 metres.
-A number of Falcon wells have been drilled through the Algyő Play in recent years, some of which encountered gas shows, but to date none of these wells tested the shallow play concept at an optimal location, as these wells targeted the Deep Makó Trough, at intervals of up to 6,000 metres.
-Multiple Algyő prospects have subsequently been identified by the Group through extensive amplitude versus offset analysis, and 3D seismic data has shown the presence of possible gas zones above the Szolnok formation (part of the Deep Makó Trough).
+A number of Falcon wells have been drilled through the Algyő Play in recent years, some of which encountered gas shows, but none of those wells tested the shallow play concept at an optimal location, as these wells targeted the Deep Makó Trough, at intervals of up to 6,000 metres.
+Multiple Algyő prospects were identified by the Group through extensive amplitude versus offset analysis, and 3D seismic data showed the presence of possible gas zones above the Szolnok formation (part of the Deep Makó Trough).

 In January 2013, Falcon agreed to a three-well drilling exploration programme with Naftna industrija Srbije jsc ("NIS"), 56% owned by Gazprom Group, to target the Algyő Play, whereby NIS made a cash payment of \$1.5 million to Falcon in February 2013, and agreed to drill three wells by July 2014.
-This deadline was extended to 31 December 2014.
-For additional details refer to section "Current activity" below.